valentinitnelav/img-with-box-from-excel/README.md

 # Overview - what is this about?

-How to use the free functionality of the [xlwings](https://www.xlwings.org/) library to integrate Python with Excel for visualizing images with their corresponding bounding boxes for image annotation workflows in your AI project.
+How to use the free functionality of the [xlwings](https://www.xlwings.org/) library to integrate Python with Excel for visualizing annotated images with their associated bounding boxes for object annotation workflows in your object detection project.

 ![xlwings-01](https://user-images.githubusercontent.com/14074269/197849882-fc5bba75-7ac2-48e9-b0be-c67fd173342e.jpg)
 ![xlwings-02](https://user-images.githubusercontent.com/14074269/197849897-1cb8b94e-bf4b-4aed-a6ae-cd9bb4b23f4d.jpg)

 The Syrphid image was downloaded from [wikipedia](https://en.wikipedia.org/wiki/Hover_fly#/media/File:ComputerHotline_-_Syrphidae_sp._(by)_(3).jpg)

 Why Excel for image annotation workflows?
 Because it is familiar to many people and still very powerful and user-friendly, especially when you need to add many annotation metadata fields and filter data in these fields/columns.

+In our AI project, we used [VGG Image Annotator (VIA)](https://www.robots.ox.ac.uk/~vgg/software/via/) to manually annotate insects in images, that is, manually place a bounding box and add record taxa information together with custom metadata.
+However, it is difficult to filter and edit metadata fields with VIA, while Excel is more user friendly for such tasks.
+Therfore, it was needed and useful to visualise the annotated images directly from Excel.

-This repository consists of a single Python script that allows image visualization from within Excel, together with the associated bounding box of an annotated object.
+This repository ofers the tools to view images directly from within Excel, together with the associated bounding box of an annotated object.

-From within Excel, one can click on any row and the script will read the image path together with the coordinates of the bounding box, and display the image in a window together with the box placed on the object of interest.
+From within Excel, one can click on any row and a Python script will read the image path together with the coordinates of the bounding box, and display the image in a window together with the box placed on the annotated object of interest.

-In our project, we used [VGG Image Annotator (VIA)](https://www.robots.ox.ac.uk/~vgg/software/via/) to manually annotate insects in images: manually place a bounding box and add various taxa information together with some custom metadata.
-However, it is difficult to filter and edit metadata fields with VIA, while Excel is more friendly for such tasks.

 # Installation - how to make it work?